-- Change from a Differential based on Land Use and Locality to Land Use only, being Residential, Commercial (Shop/Office/Other), Industry (Light/Other), Primary Production, Vacant and Other; - Business related properties, that is, properties with a Land Use of Primary Production, Commercial and Industry to raise 75% of Rate Revenue; - Residential properties, that is, properties with a Land Use of Residential, Vacant and Other to raise the remaining 25% of Rate Revenue; - Three differential rates: 1.
-Primary Production, 2.
-Commercial & Industry, 3.
-Residential, Vacant & Other; - Rate Capping of 8% on previously paid rates will remain: - Council will increase its total Rate Revenue by 2%, maintain its CWMS service charge at \$350 and increase its Waste service charge to \$340.
+- Business related properties, with a Land Use of Commercial and Industry to raise 5% of Rate Revenue; - Agricultural Business related properties, with a Land Use of Primary Production to raise 70% of Rate Revenue; - Residential properties, that is, properties with a Land Use of Residential, Vacant and Other to raise the remaining 25% of Rate Revenue; - Rate Capping of 8% on previously paid rates will remain; - Council will increase its total Rate Revenue by 5%, increase its CWMS service charge to \$364 for Occupied properties and maintain the CWMS service charge to \$160 for Vacant properties and increase its Waste service charge to \$450. - Growth of properties is measured at 0.1%, and therefore does not impact on the proposed rate revenue.